skohub-io/skohub-webhook/README.md

 To rebuild all vocabularies:

 1. Make a backup of the dist-folder: `cp -R ./dist ./dist-backup`
-1. Make sure to have built docker image:  `docker build -t skohub-webhook .`
+1. Make sure to have a recent docker image:  `docker build -t skohub-webhook .`
-1. Then mount the dist folder of the webhook container and rebuilt the vocabs: `docker run -v ./.env:/app/.env -v ./dist:/app/dist skohub-webhook:latest "npm run rebuild-vocabs"`
+1. Then mount the dist folder and the `.env` file and rebuilt the vocabs: `docker run -v ./log.log:/app/log.log -v ./.env:/app/.env -v ./dist:/app/dist skohub-webhook:latest "npm run rebuild-vocabs"`

 To rebuild only a specific vocabulary you can provide the GitHub repository and the branch to build:

-`docker run -v ./.env:/app/.env -v ./dist:/app/dist skohub-webhook:latest npm run rebuild-vocabs -- test/test-vocabs main`
+`docker run -v ./log.log:/app/log.log -v ./.env:/app/.env -v ./dist:/app/dist skohub-webhook:latest npm run rebuild-vocabs -- test/test-vocabs main`

+## Cleaning up vocabularies

+From time to time you might want to clean up the `dist` folder and the build logs.
+Since we build vocabuilaries for every branch, but do not get notified when a branch is deleted, a regular cleanup is sensible.
+To clean up we provide a cleanup script that checks for still active branches on GitHub for currently served vocabularies by parsing the build logs.
+If the branch does not exist anymore the respective folder will be removed from `dist` and the build logs will be cleaned up as well.

+To clean up do this:

+1. Make a backup of the dist-folder: `cp -R ./dist ./dist-backup`
+1. Make sure to have a recent docker image:  `docker build -t skohub-webhook .`
+1. Do a dry run first and check the output: `docker run -v ./log.log:/app/log.log -v ./.env:/app/.env -v ./dist:/app/dist skohub-webhook:latest "npm run cleanup-dist:dry"`
+1. Cleanup, if everything looks ok: `docker run -v ./log.log:/app/log.log -v ./.env:/app/.env -v ./dist:/app/dist skohub-webhook:latest "npm run cleanup-dist"`

 ## Connecting to our webhook server